 Conclusion

-The results of this study demonstrate the complex and ambivalent nature of female sexual objectification and additionally highlight the psychological and social consequences of such objectification processes on women’s social relationships and well-being.
+The results of this study demonstrate the complex and ambivalent nature of female sexual objectification and additionally highlights the psychological and social consequences of such objectification processes on women’s social relationships and well-being.
 We did not find a significant effect between actor SSO and felt authenticity in the interaction, which suggests that there is not sufficient evidence to support the claim that partner objectification is the cause for the diverse range of negative effects related to interaction inauthenticity.
 Perhaps women could be amplifying each others’ self-objectification as they get ready to go out for the night, before the theoretical encounters with men outlined in Gervais et al. (2020) occur.

 References